Computer simulations of the Stark effect in the helium-beta complex of krypton in ICF conditions: Code description

 \section{Code description}

 This paper presents results obtained with three different codes---SIMULA~\cite{gigosos:2014b}, SIMULAm, and SimU~\cite{stambulchik:2006a}.
-All semiclassical \glspl{CSM}, starting from the pioneering work of \citet{stamm:1979a}, share the same approach: The motion of charged plasma particles is modeled by numerically solving a classical $N$-body problem, while their fields affect the evolution of the atomic system of the emitter, treated quantum-mechanically.
+All semiclassical \glspl{CSM}, starting from the pioneering work of \citet{stamm:1979a}, share the same approach: the motion of charged plasma particles is modeled by numerically solving a classical $N$-body problem, while their fields affect the evolution of the atomic system of the emitter, treated quantum-mechanically.

 While the idea behind the codes is the same, they operate in different ways.
 In SIMULA and SIMULAm, the particles are considered independent of each other and, therefore, move following rectilinear trajectories.
-On the other hand, SimU considers the perturbers to be independent, but it explicitly solves their interaction with the emitter.
-This results in hyperbolic trajectories when a Coulomb field is assumed, but more general curves if Debye screening is accounted for.
+On the other hand, SimU considers the perturbers to be independent, but it explicitly solves their interaction with the emitter, and, therefore, particles move following hyperbolic trajectories if a Coulomb potential is assumed.
+For the simulations presented in this work, Debye screening at the appropriate plasma conditions was accounted for, which results in more general curves for the particle trajectories.
 Evidently, if the emitter were neutral, all codes would reproduce the same trajectories; however, that is not the case for the \HeB line of Kr, where the emitter has a charge $Z=+34$.
-For direct comparison with SIMULA and SIMULAm, we additionally show results obtained with a modified version of SimU, SimU$_\text{SP}$, which works with straight path trajectories.
+For direct comparison with SIMULA and SIMULAm, we additionally show results obtained with a modified version of SimU, SimU$_\text{SP}$, which enforces straight-path trajectories by disabling the radiator--perturber interaction.

 For one particular case, we also show the results obtained with the full-molecular-dynamics code DinMol \cite{gigosos:2018}.
 In DinMol, all electrons and ions in the simulation interact with one another, and the complex, multibody Coulomb field determines their trajectories.
 Owing to this detailed treatment of all particles, DinMol can detect when an electron becomes \textit{bound} to an ion \cite{gonzalezherrero:2025}.
 Therefore, it can include the so-called recombination width \cite{gigosos:2021}.